Once-dominant foreign auto brands pledge comeback in China

 BMW, which plans to launch 11 EV models in China by the end of the year, said it had added features in response to the China market, like the rear-entertainment system in the i7 sedan.

-“What moves Chinese customers today, moves the world tomorrow,” BMW CEO Olivier Zipse said.
+“What moves Chinese customers today, moves the world tomorrow,” BMW CEO Oliver Zipse said.

 Other Chinese auto executives underlined the pace and pressure to cut costs in a market where electric-drive cars now make up almost a third of new sales.